 There are writing courses all over the internet that promise to turn you into a successful author or a professional blogger or a successful newsletter writer.

 Oh, that dream of writing like a pro and monetising your words!

 But wait, most of us don’t aspire to be a professional writer.

 You probably want to be a pragmatic programmer, a resourceful builder, a great manager, or maybe a successful entrepreneur.
 Don’t you?

 By connecting an incredibly useful skill with a dreamy aspiration, those guides miss the point of writing well.

 Learning to write well is about learning to convey your thoughts to others.

 I have found that there are no good courses to help professionals get started with writing on the Internet.

 Therefore, I created one — Clear Writing, Clear Thinking.
 It's a short email course where I've distilled everything I've learnt from writing articles that have been viewed by 500k+ peole.
-You can get it for free by signing up here:

 Thanks for reading.